hankbao/libreboot/www/contrib.md

 Peter Stuge
 -----------

-Helped Leah write the section about DMA on [../faq/\#firmware-hddssd](../faq/#firmware-hddssd), and provided general advice in early days of the project.
+Helped write the section about DMA on [../faq/\#firmware-hddssd](../faq/#firmware-hddssd), and provided general advice in early days of the project.
 Contact **CareBear\\** in the \#coreboot IRC channel on freenode.